WSUReuther/SuperManual/docs/01_accessioning/01_01_overview.md

 | Stephen Lighthill Film Collection | UAV001622 |
 | WSU Office of the President: Clarence Hilberry | WSR000001 |

-AV, library, or oral history material accessioned as part of a manuscript or records collection will maintain that collection’s accession number regardless of whether the material is physically separated (e.g., LR000100 not LAV000100 for audio tapes from a labor collection that are sent to the AV department for storage) or comes in as an accrual (e.g., LR000100 not LOH000100 for oral histories).
+AV or oral history material accessioned as part of a manuscript or records collection will maintain that collection’s accession number regardless of whether the material is physically separated or comes in as an accrual (e.g., a labor collection with the accession number LR000100 containing oral history audio tapes that are sent to the AV department for storage retains that accession number and is not assigned LAV000100 or LOH000100).
 The only exception is for legacy collections that were previously processed whose material was physically separated.
-In these cases, when describing the AV, oral history, or library materials, use the same numeric code as the associated manuscript or record collection, but apply the prefix for the material type.
+In these cases, when describing the AV or oral history materials, use the same numeric code as the associated manuscript or record collection, but apply the prefix for the material type.

 For example: